Quack4Hack/dusk_multisig_stake_tutorial/README.md

+## Quick visual guide to setting up multisig staking on a Dusk node

+---

+### You are only secure if the wallet is *not on the same computer* as the node itself.
+The node only needs the consensus key to operate.
+Use a different, secure computer to interact with the wallet, or these instructions will have no effect.
+---

 Step 1: Open wallet.
 You may have only one profile (Profile 1).
 Choose the **Create a new profile** menu option
 - Make note of your public account.
 Here it is `xQNTs` for Profile 1.
 This is your *staking address*.